swamidce/Parking_Lot_Problem/README.md

 - To remove a car (leaving a particular slot) : O(log(n)).
 Here, n is the size of the min heap.
 - To retrieve a car by driver_age (retrieve slot number from driver_age) : O(m).
 Here, m is the size of the hash map.
 - To retrieve a car by registration number (retrieve slot number from vehicle registration number) : O(m).
 Here, m is the size of the hash map.
-- To get status (retrieve car registration number from driver_age) : O(m).
+- To get status (retrieve vehicle registration number from driver_age) : O(m).
 Here, m is the size of the hash map.